philbennett94/open-social/README.md

 **Implementation**

 1. Create applications for use with Facebook Graph API, Tumblr REST API, Twitter REST API, and Reddit REST API.
 You will also need an Instagram account.
-2. Create a file called info.json in the credentials directory (path: *open_social/credentials/info.json*). *info.json* is where you will store you application credentials.
-The correct format for *info.json* is below.
+2. Create a file called info.json in the credentials directory (path: *open_social/credentials/info.json*). *info.json* is where you will store your application credentials.
+The correct format for *info.json* is shown below.
 You must have fields that correlate to the platform application(s) you are using: for example, if you are extracting data from instagram then you will need the instagram document attribute with valid username and password values in your *info.json* file.
 ```json
 {
 	"facebook":{